ShuuTsubaki/System_Capstone/readme.md

 # Set Up Instruction
 `Before You Start`:
+- It may not work correctly in your own computer, you need change our server address to your own address
+- Make sure you download nodejs and npm
-- make sure you download the Server_Folder, and make sure you are in it.
+- Make sure you download the Server_Folder, and make sure you are in it.

 Setup:
 ```